lblva/we-re_not_special/docs/README.md

 So now we have our base, but this is only the beginning.
 Let’s move on to the next steps!

 We need a random color generator; in this case, I want pastel-ish colors.
 Each silhouette should get its own unique color.
 We also want to add a sound every time the camera detects a person, and we want to take pictures and save them in the public folder.
 I would love to explain how to do this step by step, but as I already stated, I’m a beginner myself, so I’m not able to do so.
-You can find the full code in the "BodyDet.py" file.
+You can find the full code in the "BodyDet.py" file.</br></br>

-You do have to install one last library for the sound.
-Let’s install PyGame.
+**Step 5:** Now we have to install the last library, PyGame.
 Go to the terminal and type:</br>

 ````sh
 pip3 install pygame
 ````